-We’ve put together a selection of workshops where you can learn more about WSU and get your questions answered by the experts.
+We’ve curated a variety of workshops where you can get your questions answered by the experts!

 Academic Success & Career Center

 WSU’s Academic Success and Career Center (ASCC) offers many resources to students, including: advising for students still deciding on a major, peer tutoring, academic success coaching as well as career counseling.
-The ASCC also oversees all student employment opportunities for students wishing to work while going to school.
-Attend this workshop if you want to learn more about ways to be successful as a student and how WSU will help prepare you to get a job after you graduate.
+The ASCC also oversees all student employment opportunities for students who wish to work while going to school.
+Attend this workshop if you want to learn more about how to be successful as a student and how to land your dream job after graduation.
 Learn more on the ASCC webpage.

 Alive! @ WSU: Orientation & Registration

 Did you know orientation is mandatory for all students entering WSU?
-Find out more about WSU’s orientation programs and how they will help you be a successful student at WSU.
-You will also learn of the many benefits for parents to attend these programs.
+Find out more about WSU’s orientation programs and how they will prepare you to be a successful student at WSU.
+This is also a great opportunity for you to learn more about the benefit of parents attending these programs!
 Learn more at the Alive!
 Orientation website.

 Health Professions Student Center